aemilani/tri-arb-scanner/README.md

 $$\frac{S}{C_1}\cdot \frac{C_1}{C_2} \cdot \frac{C_2}{S} > 1$$

 In live production environments, this expression must expand to account for order book spreads (crossing the bid-ask matrix) and operational fees deducted by the matching engine at each execution hop.

-## Features

-* **Real-Time Data Streaming:** Uses WebSockets to listen to live best bid/ask prices (`bookTicker`) rather than relying on slow REST API polling.
-* **$O(1)$ Lookup Optimization:** Pre-calculates all valid triangle paths during initialization and maps them directly to specific trading pairs for instant execution when a price updates.
-* **Targeted Subscriptions:** Bypasses WebSocket bloat by only subscribing to the specific pairs needed to form closed triangles with the chosen base coin, automatically chunking requests to respect Binance's API limits.
-* **Bi-Directional Checking:** Evaluates both **Forward** (e.g., USDC -> ETH -> BTC -> USDC) and **Reverse** (e.g., USDC -> BTC -> ETH -> USDC) paths simultaneously.
-* **Accurate Fee Calculation:** Integrates with a custom utility to factor in the specific Binance VIP level, Maker/Taker status, and BNB fee discounts to ensure logged profits are mathematically viable.

----

 ## 2. Mathematical Model & Execution Paths